 This envelope has gold and brown to represent autumn leaves and white to represent snow.
 Plenty of flourishes give it a bit of a Christmassy feel, as well!
 Just a classy piece to create as you get into the fall groove.
 Find the tutorial here!

 When we think “mail art”, we usually think about the front of the envelope.
 Consider adding a dose of autumn to the back of your envelope instead!
 The sprigs of wheat in this calligraphy medallion make it perfect for the fall.

 A red, orange, and yellow ombré effect on this recipient’s name help make this mail art perfect for this season!
 Try to source stamps with a similar color scheme as a complement.
 Find the tutorial here.

 19. Lacy Tea-Stained Envelope

-The walnut ink and tea stains on this envelope give it a cozy cold weather feel!
+The walnut ink (affiliate link) and tea stains on this envelope give it a cozy cold weather feel!
 Learn how to draw the lace here, then use Janet Style calligraphy to write the address.
-Finish the envelope with stamps that feature warm colors, then cover the envelope with plenty of tea spatters!
+Finish the envelope with stamps that feature warm colors, then cover the envelope with plenty of tea spatters.

 My favorite way to conclude a fall evening?
-Make a pot of tea (Harney & Sons’ decaf “Paris” is my current favorite) and have a good conversation.
+Make a pot of tea (Arbor Tea’s decaf Earl Grey is my current favorite) and have a good conversation.
 You can learn how to make this envelope art — perfect for the tea lover in your life — here.